conradakunga/Blog/_posts/2025-03-22-threading-issue-when-populating-memorycache.md

 We can see here that after a 5-second delay, the second call to [GetOrCreateAsync](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.cacheextensions.getorcreateasync?view=net-9.0-pp) succeeds **immediately**, as the key is already in the cache.

-Now let us try and simulate a scenario where multiple threads are in play.
+Now let us try to simulate a scenario where multiple threads are in play.

 ```c#
 // Create 10 threads to generate the Thing